-Editor's Note: Terminologies will be reconsidered and the further usage of visibility level is FFS.
+NOTE: Terminologies and further usage of visibility level will be reconsidered during the normative work.

 2) The SEAL LM server authorizes VAL server (or SEAL LM client).
 If the requestor is authorized, then the SEAL LM server creates the association between spatial anchor and the location, and stores the information as received in the request message.
 The server creates identity for the spatial anchor.
 The SEAL LM server sends the response back to the VAL server (or SEAL LM client) including identity for the spatial anchor for a successful case.
+The SEAL LM server may create the spatial anchor map based on the spatial anchor information in step 1 and the stored or retrieved spatial mapping information from the spatial map server.

+NOTE 1: This solution of adding spatial anchors into spatial map can be adapted using concluded architecture option.

+NOTE 2: This solution of adding spatial anchors into spatial map can be adapted to other spatial anchor management procedure.

+NOTE 3: Whether spatial anchors can be added as a layer to spatial map or not will be considered in the normative work.

 7.2.3.2 Updating spatial anchor